GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_cmdline.rst

 A list for the arcs
 -------------------
-The GNIRS longslit arc was obtained at the end of the science observation.
+The GNIRS longslit arc were obtained at the end of the science observation.
 Often two are taken.
-We will use both in this case and stack them later.
+We will use both in this example and stack them later.

 ::